New lighting can make your home more comfortable, attractive and energy efficient.

 Choosing the Right Lighting Contractor

-All Ygrene approved lighting contractors are licensed, insured, pre-screened and have been in the lighting business for at least two years or more.
+All Ygrene approved lighting contractors are licensed, insured, pre-screened and have been in the lighting business for at least a year or more.
 Quality installers may also offer workmanship and materials warranties.
 Be sure to ask your contractor to clarify what is covered by workmanship and materials warranties.

 Paying for Your New Energy Efficient Lighting